DFE-Digital/bat-design-history/app/posts/manage-school-placements/2025-04-30-testing-concepts-with-schools-and-providers.md

 ## Round 13: iterated ‘Find a School’ and data sharing

-In this round we tested our iterated ‘Find a School concept with providers.
+In this round we tested our iterated 'Find a School' concept with providers.
 In this version, we introduced a new start page, simplified navigation and iterated placement statuses:

 ![Iterated find a school user flow](R13-FAS.jpg "Iterated find a school user flow")